croct-tech/plug-react/README.md

 }
 ```

-Now, let's create an `ViewDocsLink` component to see the `useEvaluation` hook in action:
+Now, let's create a `ViewDocsLink` component to see the `useEvaluation` hook in action:

 ```tsx
 import {ReactElement, Fragment} from 'react';